Yann-Situ/PSSFFS2KXX/README.md

 * [ ] **ColorRect** for shockwave effect stay in (0,0) global coordinates...
 * [ ] Lag if too much balls : make a spawner limit and link the dispawn of a ball to the spawner to increase the spawn count.
 * [ ] I need to adapt the boum delay: i.e apply_impulse instantly on colliding object and a bit after on far objects. nedd a method call_after_a_delay(apply_impulse)
+* [ ] **Bubble/Zap ball teleportation** trailhandler can act very weirdly if used quickly repeatly.
+* [ ] Need to implement Tilemap interactive objects rotation and flips.

 ### Potential Glitches
 * [ ] Pressing **jump** and **dunkjump** just before landing can result in small dunkjump/jump.
 * [ ] Jumping (from ground) just before entering a **rail** can result in a boost grind.
+* [ ] If multiple explosion breaks the same bloc, it can spawn copies.

 ## Groups